Information On The Lashawan Qadash לשון קדש

 (Scholastic Article; https://arxiv.org/pdf/2011.00538.pdf)

-The point of this source is to point out that The pronunciation of written words within an impure abjad, (Modern hebrew) is predicated upon the readers inference of the missing phonemes, For instance The name "Yahweh" is spelled in the tetragrámmaton as Y H W H
+The point of this source is to demonstrate how the pronunciation of written words within an impure abjad (Modern hebrew), is predicated upon the readers inference of missing phonemes, For instance The name "Yahweh" is spelled in the tetragrámmaton as Y H W H

 the "a" and "e" Are not definitively expressed in the written name.
-Only with the adding of diacritical marks, (Inference of the masoretic scribes), does the name definitively become "Yahweh".
-Diacritical marks were added by a school of Masoretic scribes.
+Only with the adding of diacritical marks, (Inference of the masoretic scribes interpreted by modern linguists), does the name definitively become "Yahweh".
 Paleo Hebrew by technicality is a Pure abjad.
-Diacritical Marks are Not original to the most ancient hebrew text, thus by extension would make this pronounciation unoriginal.
+Diacritical Marks are Not original to the most ancient hebrew text, thus by extension, would make the pronounciation "Yahweh" disingenuous to the original Hebrew.

 This scholastic Source Validates The Pronunciation "Yahawah" and Debunks the possibility of the pronunciation "Yahweh" Verbatim.
 It also cites a school of thought presented in 19th century linguistic scholarship, which proposes the pronunciation "Yahawah" as the true pronunciation of God's name.